ezimms99/608-mod2/README.md

 - Remember!!!
 The = sign assigns a value to a name and the == sets that value as an equality operator.

 If...else and if...elif...else statements:
+- If and else are indented by the same amount
+- You can go up using up arrows and recall code used but make modifications.
+- Conditional expressions allow you to set values equal to something with an if type statement.
+- if...elif...else tests many different conditions and the final else condition is optional.
+- Incorrectly indented code results in a nonfatal logic error.
+- A fatal logic error displays a traceback and terminates the script.

+While Statements:
+- Allows you to repeat one or more actions while a condition remains true.
+Often called a loop.
+- If you do not have a statement to where the condition eventually becomes false your code will get stuck in an infinite loop.

+For Statements:
+- Allows you to repeat an action or several actions and performs it for each item in a sequence.
+- Using end='  ' adds two spaces between characters and keeps everything on the same line, without it \n would be executed each time.
+- Sep specifies the string that appears between the items that print displays.
+- To remove the spaces use an empty string with no characters between its quotes.

+Iterables, Lists, and Iterators:
+- Iterable: Object from which the for statement ccan take one item at a time until no more items remain.
+- List: Comma-separated collection of items enclosed in square brackets.
+- Iterator: Like a book-mark keeping track of where it is in the sequence.

+Built-In range Function:
+- Represents a sequence of consecutive integer values starting from 0 and continuing up to but not including the argumentative value.
+- Off-by-one error occurs when you assume range includes final number.

+Augmented Assignments:
+- Abbreviate assignment expressions in which the same variable name appears on the left and right of the assignment's =.
+- Addition augmented assignment (+=) first adds the number's value to the current total and then stores the new value in total.

+Left off at 3.10!